hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/09_using_native_device_features_maps,camera&and_image_gallery.md

     * the ` region ` to reach to.
 This object should include ` latitude `, ` longitude `, ` latitudeDelta `, and ` longitudeDelta `.
     * the duration to spend on animating.
 We can leave that for the default value which is a nice one.

-* The problem is that ` animateToRegion ` is executed on ` MapView `.
-How we can achieve that?
+* The problem is that ` animateToRegion ` is executed on ` MapView ` so how we can achieve that?
+We need to hold a reference to the ` MapView ` ` Component `.
 Fortunately, ` React ` prvides ` ref ` ` prop ` which allows us to keep track of a reference to a ` Component `. ` ref ` ` prop ` is assigned a ` function ` that accepts this reference to the ` Component ` and you usually assign this reference to an attriute of the class so you can access it form any where in the class using ` this `.

 * Notice that after using ` animateToRegion ` no need to use ` region ` ` prop ` because we now change the ` Region ` dynamically using ` animateToRegion `.